RedisLabs/redislabs-docs/content/kubernetes/re-clusters/delete_custom_resources.md

 ## Delete the operator

 To delete the operator from your K8s cluster and namespace, you can delete the operator bundle with:

--`kubectl delete -f bundle.yaml` for vanilla K8s deployments -`kubectl delete -f openshift.bundle.yaml` for OpenShift deployments
+- `kubectl delete -f bundle.yaml` for vanilla K8s deployments
+- `kubectl delete -f openshift.bundle.yaml` for OpenShift deployments

 This will remove the operator and its custom resource definitions (CRDs) from your K8s cluster.